aofarrel/Dockstore-Dictionary/outputs/output.rst

 *abbreviation for* Open Researcher and Contributor ID

-	ID used to identify researchers and their work in a way that doesn't solely rely on names.
+	A unique ID used to identify researchers and their work in a way that doesn't solely rely on names.

 Further reading: `<https://info.orcid.org/what-is-orcid/>`_

-.. updated 2022-05-17
+.. updated 2022-05-18